kmvarma184/chartercommtest/README.md

 Api exposed takes number as last few months but the inner implementation is capable of taking any startDate and endDate and calculate accordingly.

-Basic 2 apis have been exposed as part of assignment:
+Basic 3 apis have been exposed as part of assignment:

 GET /reward/user1 to get the reward of a user with id as userId

+GET /reward/user1/last/3 to get reward for last 3 months.

 POST /reward
 {